-From such a total description, we can create a set of class and subclasses that define all the general relationships.
+From such a total description, we can create a set of class and subclasses which define all the general relationships.
 These then become the templates for objects that, when executed as a program, handle the variables of new transactions and other activities in a way that effectively represents the real world.
 Entity relationship diagram is shown in Appendix D.

-Development of Data Dictionary
+3.2.5 Development of Data Dictionary